joaoepj/joaoepj/README.md

 - 👋 Hi, I’m @joaoepj
-- 👀 I’m interested in softwarized networks management and operation.
-I've been working in academy with openFlow and P4 switches, Floodlight SDN controller and network programming languages like (frenetic).
-Ultimately I've been investigating how to improve the design and develpoment of network management services and APIs throught information/networking api modeling (YANG).
+- 👀 I’m interested in ... you know what? there are so many things out there...
-- 🌱 With solid professional experience in network and systems administration.
-I’m currently getting used to DevOps technologies and best practices (docker, kubernetes, Go, git) in order to apply such knowledge into cloud native applications
+- 🌱 With some professional and academic experience in network and systems administration.
+I’m currently getting used cloud native things
-- 💞️ I’m looking to collaborate on TMFORUM's Open Digital Framework/Architecture ODF/ODA ecosystem including vendor's products and telecom's services developments
+- 💞️ I’m looking to learn javascript, go and these buzzword languages
 - 📫 You can reach me over the Internet

 <!---